By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Pi Kappa Lambda is the national honor society for musicians with 205 active chapters across the country.
 Setnor School of Music faculty members of Pi Kappa Lambda select outstanding music majors each year for induction into the society.

-Student Record Labels
+Student Record Label

 Live music is an important part of life for Setnor School of Music students and for the Syracuse community.
 Many Setnor School of Music students have had performance, internship, or work opportunities with these organizations, and the school has wonderful, long-standing relationships with the cultural institutions in the area.
 Students are encouraged to gain professional experience and make lasting contacts while in school.

 Venues in and around the area provide concert opportunities in all different genres and styles.
 The Westcott Theater is one of the premier venues for national, regional, and local bands, and where music students have performed and held internships.
-The Landmark Theater is a historical site that has transformed itself into the region’s home for National Broadway Tours such as Wicked, Jersey Boys, and Avenue Q. The OnCenter is a major venue that attracts many acclaimed artists and acts to the city, and serves as a performance home for Symphoria and the Syracuse Opera.
-The new Lakeview Amphitheatre outdoor concert venue located on the shores of Onondaga Lake provides some of today’s most popular concert events.
+The Landmark Theater is a historical site that has transformed itself into the region’s home for National Broadway Tours, such as Wicked, Jersey Boys, and Avenue Q. The OnCenter is a major venue that attracts many acclaimed artists and acts to the city, and serves as a performance home for Symphoria and the Syracuse Opera.
+The Lakeview Amphitheatre outdoor concert venue, located on the shores of Onondaga Lake, provides some of today’s most popular concert events.
 Other venues include the Redhouse Arts Center, Syracuse Stage, and the Merry-Go-Round Playhouse.
 Smaller venues, bars, and theatres offer even more opportunities to perform, work, intern, or attend events.
 These include Funk ‘n Waffles, The Fitz, and others!

 Syracuse University maintains a dedication to the development of the city’s arts scene through the Connective Corridor initiative.
 The corridor is a bus line and a walking path connecting the university campus with the downtown region of the city.
 It was planned so that the city’s arts organizations line the corridor to Syracuse’s trendy and busy downtown.
 This initiative has made it easier for students to access the music and arts scene in Syracuse.
 Sites like CNY Arts and Visit Syracuse pool information from throughout the Syracuse area to promote, support, and celebrate arts and culture in Central New York, and allow students and the community to take advantage of area events.